Sai-Krishna7/serverless_polly_website/README.md

 2. S3 buckets:
     Create 2 new S3 buckets.
 One for the website that hosts a static webpage and the other to store the text and mp3 files.
+    Within that for the website S3 bucket adjust the bucket poilicy so that it allows getObject requests in read only.